levshuster/Debate-Judge-Bias-Calculator/README.md

 2. Use the Batch_Scrape_Judging_record [List_of_judges.txt] command to collect the needed information on each judge named in the given text file and save it locally as a collection of .bias files
 3. Use the return_bias_pvalue_less_than [List_of_judges.txt] [pvalue_ceiling] to print all the judges with a p-value less than a given p-value

 Result: Debate-Judge_Bias-Caculator produces a list of judges who are most likely to let their internal sexism affect their judging decisions.
-As such these judges should be kept away from new debaters, should be closely watched,
+As such these judges should be kept away from new debaters, should be closely watched, or should not be allowed to judge at all.

-## League Leadership
+### League Leadership

 Task: I want to identify which judges in my league might most benif from anti-bias training